 On 9 October, a pilot has started on the 'ZKD Business park' in The Hague where various SMEs are assisted by students to secure their companies against cybercrime.
 Cybersecurity-talent can improve their skills in a practical situation whilst SMEs are treated to an approachable insight in the methods of reducing the risks of cybercrime.
-The pilot is a collaboration of the ZKD Business Park, ROC Mondriaan, The Hague Security Delta, Kenniscentrum Integrale Veiligheid (Knowledge Centre Integral Security) and the Economic Board The Hague.
+The pilot is a collaboration of the ZKD Business Park, ROC Mondriaan, HSD Office, Kenniscentrum Integrale Veiligheid (Knowledge Centre Integral Security) and the Economic Board The Hague.

 The acceleration of digitilisation and the increase of cyberattacks, has led to a growing urgency to reduce the risks of cybercrime.
 This growing need is not limited solely to multinationals, but present among SMEs as well, although this group mostly does not prioritise their digital security.
 The increase of cybercrime is leading to a fast-growing cybersecurity-sector.
 The demand for cybersecurity-talent has for this reason become high.
 A multitude of parties in the city are seeing opportunities to show that MBO-students in the cybersecurity case, play an integral role with emphasis on the implementation of cyber solutions.